 To improve concentration

 Practicing mindfulness strengthens your ability to stay focused for longer periods of time.
 This exercise from Christine Lopez, LCSW teaches your brain to break unhealthy thought patterns and keep your attention on the present.

-Repeat this sequence (looking, imagining, and feeling) for up to five minutes.
+Repeat this sequence of sensations (looking, feeling, and visualizing) for up to five minutes.